 Wrongful Death Suits Also Have a One-year Time Limit

 Under CC §2315.2, there is a one-year deadline for wrongful death lawsuits in Louisiana.
-Wrongful death actions, along with survival actions, allow the surviving family members of a deceased motorcycle accident victim to recover compensation.
+Wrongful death actions allow the surviving family members of a deceased motorcycle accident victim to recover compensation.

-This compensation includes both the damages recoverable in a personal injury case and the losses qualifying family members have.
+This compensation can include the damages recoverable in a personal injury case and the losses qualifying family members have.
 Depending on the situation, qualifying family members could include: